How to Decide Which College Is Best for You

 What college should I go to if I don't know what I want to do?

-If you're unsure about your career path, one solution is to learn more about schools with solid liberal arts programs or interdisciplinary studies majors.
-Another option might be to consider beginning at a two-year college, which can save you money until you are ready to declare a major and settle on a college.
+If you're unsure about your career path, you can choose to learn more about schools with solid liberal arts programs or interdisciplinary studies majors.
+Another thing you might do is to begin at a two-year college, saving money until you’re ready to declare a major and settle on a college.

 Where’s the best place to attend college?